qrak/candledownloader/readme.md

 ### Advanced Configuration

-Advanced options can also be set via the `config.cfg` file:
+Advanced options can also be set via the `config.cfg` file, all variables are optional:

 - `start_time`: Specify the start time in ISO 8601 format for historical data download.
 - `end_time`: Specify the end time in ISO 8601 format for historical data download.
 - `batch_size`: Number of records fetched in each request.
 - `output_directory`: Directory to save CSV files.
 - `output_file`: Optionally, specify an output file name.
+- `enable_logging`: Enable output logging to file

 ### Running the Script